alexhartman/alexhartman.github.io/content/my-research.md

-**Institutions as Perpetrators: Power and Political Violence in Responses to Rape** with Milli Lake - *Perspectives on Politics*, forthcoming*
+**Institutions as Perpetrators: Power and Political Violence in Responses to Rape** with Milli Lake - *Perspectives on Politics, forthcoming*

 **[A Field of Her Own?
 Property Rights and Women’s Agency in Myanmar](https://www.journals.uchicago.edu/doi/10.1086/734236)**